 What surprised you most about Doc’s Civil War experience?

 * At Fort Donelson, Doc built a bastion of logs and rocks to shield the wounded soldiers.
 It was referred to as Fort Bill.
+(Bill is a nickname for William.)

-Was Doc ever married and did he have children?
+Was Doc ever married, and did he have children?

 Was Jim the first animal Doc taught to perform tricks?